-Prior Learning Assessment and Recognition (PLAR) is the formal evaluation and credit granting process whereby students may obtain credits for prior learning.
-Prior learning includes the knowledge and skills that you have acquired, in both formal and informal ways, outside of secondary school.
-You may have your knowledge and skills evaluated against the expectations outlined in provincial curriculum policy documents in order to earn credits towards the secondary school diploma.
-All credits granted through the PLAR process must represent the same standards of achievement as credits granted to students who have taken the courses.
+Prior Learning Assessment and Recognition (PLAR) is the formal evaluation and credit-granting process whereby students obtain credits for prior learning.
+Prior learning includes the knowledge and skills you have acquired, both formal and informal, outside of secondary school.
+You may have your knowledge and skills evaluated against the expectations outlined in provincial curriculum policy documents to earn credits towards the secondary school diploma.
+All credits granted through the PLAR process must represent the same achievement standards as credits granted to students who have taken the courses.

 Request for a PLAR Assessment

-- You may ask for an assessment of your diploma requirements after you have successfully completed one course with Kanata Academy and submitted an original student transcript.
+- You may ask for an assessment of your diploma requirements after completing one course with Kanata Academy and submitting an original student transcript.

 - If you have completed the eligibility requirements outlined on the PLAR Fact Sheet, you will be asked to complete the PLAR Application Package.